 The process below has been produced to move things in the right direction quicker and reduce the worry for the workers.

-The CWSS team have successfully ran an event aimed at Scottish adult social care employers and providers on Employing Displaced Workers.
+The CWSS team have successfully run an event aimed at Scottish adult social care employers and providers on Employing Displaced Workers.

 Recruiting and retaining staff remains one of the biggest challenges facing the Scottish Adult Social Care (ASC) sector, especially following the recent closure of overseas recruitment routes for care workers.

 At the same time, there are up to 40,000 displaced workers across the UK urgently seeking new sponsors and employment.
-The UK Government is prioritising support for these individuals, and the Scottish Government is actively encouraging care providers in Scotland to recruit displaced workers currently based in England.
+The UK Government is prioritising support for these individuals, and the Scottish Government is actively encouraging care providers in Scotland to recruit displaced workers.

 We will be supporting further events in the coming months and these will be recorded and made available in this area.